 The gospel of Jesus Christ.
-The gospel – meaning ‘good news’ – should be presented as a matter of truth.
-Do not be argumentative but do not pander, for pandering (typically by using jokes or strained analogies) suggests that you have little confidence in what you are offering.
-Have the confidence to let people say No if they wish.
-It is not as if they would be doing God a favour by converting; God is doing them a huge favour by sending Jesus, who did not beg people to follow him.
-You should begin with the not-so-good news and explain that all people have done things for which hell is the just penalty; otherwise they will resent God for the prospect, instead of being grateful for the offer to be saved from it.
-God has the right to hold us to account, because he made the world and the human race – he made all matter – so we literally belong to him.
-God makes the offer to save us at great cost to himself, showing his love.
+At an evangelistic meeting, the gospel – meaning ‘good news’ – should be presented as a matter of truth.
+Do not be argumentative but do not pander, for pandering (typically by using jokes or strained analogies) suggests you have little confidence in what you are offering.
+Have the confidence to let people say no, if they wish.
+It is not as if by converting they would be doing God a favour; God is doing them a favour by sending Jesus Christ.
+Jesus never begged anyone to follow him.
+You should begin with the not-so-good news by explaining why all people deserve the eternal torment that is hell.
+A committed Christian understands this fact and is grateful for being saved from it, rather than resenting God for the prospect.
+God has the right to hold us to account, because he made the world and the human race, so we literally belong to him.
+God makes the offer to save us at great cost to himself, which shows his love.
 Begin by convincing people that they are wrongdoers, by stating laws which they accept are just but admit they have broken.
 Choose, from the Ten Commandments, those laws which govern relations between persons, and explain that Jesus said you should not even want to do the things they forbid. (“Do not break these laws in your heart”, he said.)
 These laws invariably convict; avoid things that are not regarded as wrong by our society today, or wrongful things that only a minority do.
 Do not condemn anybody yourself; leave that to God, through his laws.

-Jesus Christ claimed authority to forgive people all that they had done wrong.
-That claim would be fraudulent unless he really was God; either way, he could not have been just another great moral teacher.
-His followers saw him die publicly on the cross to atone for people’s wrongs, his body not reacting to being speared or embalmed (John 19).
-Afterwards, they saw him alive again; his resurrection from the dead settles his authenticity.
-Many of his followers preferred death to denial of what they had witnessed.
-Jesus is still alive today, in heaven, and his Spirit lets believers know him as closely as if he were here physically, and gives them help to do right.
+Jesus Christ claimed authority to forgive people everything they had done wrong.
+That claim would be fraudulent unless he really was God; he was not just another great moral teacher.
+He lived a perfect life, wronging nobody and preaching personal integrity.
+His followers saw him die in public on the cross to atone for people’s wrongs – his body did not react to being speared or embalmed (John 19).
+Then they saw him alive again.
+His resurrection from the dead settles his authenticity.
+Many of his followers preferred to be put to death than deny what they had witnessed.
+Jesus is still alive today, living in heaven, and his Spirit lets believers know him as closely as if he were here physically, and helps them to do right.

 The gospel of the kingdom of God.
 It is essential also to preach the kingdom of God, because people need a cause and a vision as well as a reason to convert.
 The kingdom of God was Jesus’ leading subject in his own preaching, and he told us to pray that it would come in fullness (in the Lord’s Prayer).
 You are either for God and in his kingdom, or you are in the kingdom of darkness and you are against him.
 There is no neutrality because a malign intelligence, Satan – who is opposite but not equal to God – manipulates people without their realising it.
 He is more powerful and intelligent than any human being, and he is subtle.
-He is the power behind Auschwitz; he is the power behind all human systems of authority, which is why they all grow corrupt eventually.
-The only way not to be co-opted by Satan is to actively opt out of his kingdom by repenting and getting baptised, to join the kingdom of God and come under God’s rule.
+He is the power behind Auschwitz and behind all human systems of authority, which is why they all grow corrupt eventually.
+The only way not to be co-opted by Satan is to opt out actively of his kingdom by accepting God’s view of yourself and getting baptised, so as to join God’s kingdom and come under his rule.

 Paradoxes must also be explained: when Jesus died on the cross he defeated the opposition, so that it is now a matter of carrying an assured victory through – although that does not mean establishing the kingdom on earth by earthly means – and the glory of Jesus far exceeds the glory of any earthly king reigning from a golden throne in a vast palace.
 Believers in Jesus can recognise his authority and see his glory with eyes of faith.
 By letting the forces of darkness wrongfully put him to death, he exposed them to the world as wrongful, and by coming back to life he put them on notice that one day he would deal with them forever.
 Until that day we are to be his ambassadors by making manifest on the earth his kingdom, a kingdom of light and truth and love.